 To diagnose a blocked tear duct, our Huntington Beach ophthalmologists conduct a thorough eye exam and use a few tests to determine how well the patient's tears are draining.
 During the appointment one or more of the following tests may be conducted to identify the cause and location of the blockage:

 In treating a blocked tear duct, the goal is to remove the obstruction so that the tear drainage system begins to flow properly once again.
-Our eye doctors typically recommend a conservative approach to treating blocked tear ducts, as most cases will resolve spontaneously within a few months.
+Our eye doctors typically recommend a conservative approach to treat blocked tear ducts, as most cases will resolve spontaneously within a few months.